xwu20/wmg_agent/README.md

     python run.py <runspec>

-Use the runspecs in the [spec](specs) directory to reproduce results from the paper, and as examples to create new runspecs for new experiments.
+Execute the runspecs in the [specs](specs) directory to reproduce results from the paper.
+They can also be used as examples for new experiments.

 # Citations